jlam3950/projects/SpotifyAPP/readme.md

+1. Weatherify
-"An app that utilizes a weather API and the Spotify API to create personalized music recommendations."
+2. Weatherify is a full-stack applcation that utilizes the spotify API, and the weather.gov API, to create personalized music recommendations.
+3. HTML, CSS, Javascript, NodeJS/Express, and PostgreSQL were used to create this application.